-These Loaded Buffalo Chicken Fries are a healthier alternative to game day food, with homemade fries topped with two kinds of cheese!
+These loaded Buffalo Chicken Fries are a healthier alternative to game day food, with homemade fries topped with two kinds of cheese!

 Ingredients and substitutions